 Same job, different boss

-How to adapt under a new administrator
+How coaches can adapt under a new administrator

 The longer we work in the sports industry, the likelier it becomes that we will experience a change in the leadership of our organization.
 Turnover is a common reality at any school, so learning to accept this is an important part of moving forward.I am in my eighth year at Covenant College (Georgia) and have served under three different directors of athletics.
 While there are understandable reasons for the departure of each athletic director, when somebody new steps in there is often a level of trepidation among the troops.
 Instead of facing this situation with anxiety, we will explore how to adapt well under a new administrator.